aatemme/Sunflower-GWAS-v2/README.md

 # Enchilada-GWAS-2.0
 Version two of the Enchilada suite

-This is a R only implementation and extention of the GWAS pipeline developed by Rishi Masalia.
+This is a R only rewrite and extention of the GWAS pipeline initiated by Rishi Masalia.

 Enchillada 2.0 adds:
 - Streamlined folder structure of inputs/outputs/code/software
-- Even quicker GWAS calculation using EMMAX
+- GWAS calcuation using GEMMA
 - Speedy drawing of Manhattan plots (grouped by trait with multiple environments per page)
-- Colocalization visualization
+- Colocalization visualization using haplotype blocks
+- Gene list per haplotype block
-- Identification of unique LD blocks
+- Drawing of manhattan plots with haplotype blocks overlay

-UPDATE 2019/03/14: Seems to stably work.
+UPDATE 2019/05/10: Works like a charm.
 Needs software data from separate location though